-Economic Development Department (EDD) administers the Family Business Loan Program (FBLP) identified under the Small Business Assistance priorities funded with Section 108 funds.
+Economic Development Department (EDD) administers the Family Business Loan Program (FBLP) funded with Section 108 funds.
 Section 108 is a loan guarantee provision of the CDBG Program.
 The Family Business Loan Program and related lending programs are designed to provide a low-cost financing option to Austin based small businesses seeking to expand and hire that commit to provide employment opportunities to Austin's low- and moderate-income communities.